tmishra3/Time-Stretching-Portions-of-an-Audio-File/README.md

 # Time Stretching Portions of an Audio File [Algorithmic Approach Only]
+### As this is an explanation of my approach, for the sake of mathematical formatting, I've included the PDF file I submitted.

 Think of a sample as a rubber-band that you want to pin to a musical time ruler.
 In Live, the pins are called Warp Markers.
 A Warp Marker locks a specific point in the sample (in sample